willianfco/Processamento-de-Linguagem-Natural-com-Deep-Learning-CIn/README.md

 ```
 ## Data Collection

-The `Get_Reviews.ipynb` script collects all English reviews of the Dead by Daylight game on the Steam platform.
+The `get_reviews.ipynb` script collects all English reviews of the Dead by Daylight game on the Steam platform.
 The script uses the Steam review API and saves the collected reviews in a CSV file for further processing.

 ## Preprocessing and Data Cleaning

+The `pre_process.ipynb` script discards blank reviews and performs the following text processing technics:

+    1. Remove special characters and lowercase the text
+    2. Tokenize the text
+    3. Remove stopwords
+    4. Lemmatize the words
+    5. Reunite the words back to string

+After that, the script splits the processed dataset into Train, Validation and Test and save them as numpy zipped archives on the `processed` data folder.

 ## Data Analysis and Application of NLP Techniques